wenszhang/Accuracy/README.md

 # FBLA-Website
 _______________
-Accuracy Webside for FBLA 2018-2019
+Accuracy Website for FBLA 2018-2019
 _______________